yaswanth0209/Dashtoon/README.md

 ## Overview

-Neural style transfer is an optimization technique used to take two images — a content image and a style reference image — and blend them together in such a way that the output image looks like the content image, but "painted" in the style of the style reference image.
+Neural style transfer is a computational approach that merges two images: a content image and a stylistic reference image.
+Through optimization, it crafts an output image that preserves the content of the original while imbuing it with the artistic characteristics of the reference image, resulting in a visually harmonized synthesis of the two

 ## Getting Started